seoulai/seoulai.github.io/index.md

   ]
 ---

 If you want to collaborate with us, register at [seoulai.herokuapp.com](https://seoulai.herokuapp.com/) and join our slack at [seoulai.slack.com](https://seoulai.slack.com/).
 If you want to give a talk [fill in this form](https://bit.ly/seoulai-talk-proposal).
 To receive (by email) the latest information about upcoming meetups, hackathons and other events organized by Seoul AI, [subscribe through this form](subscribe).
+To join one or more interest groups, check [Active Groups](http://seoulai.com/groups).

 {% include_relative upcoming_meetup.md %}